Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space

-Fig. \ref{US_TC} shows the county-level distributions of the numbers of cumulative confirmed cases over the past years for the USA.
-From this figure, it is obviously seen that these distributions of data can be well described by power-law $x^{-\mu}$, stretched exponential function $e^{-\alpha x^{\beta}}$, and a combination of power-law and stretched exponential function $x^{6}e^{-\alpha x^{\beta}}$ in different stages of the COVID-19 spreading course.
-The power-law has been forming in early stages of the COVID-19 pandemic as shown in the top left panel of Fig. \ref{US_TC}.
-Along with the evolution of such pandemic, the power-law gradually converges to stretched exponential function.
-Such transformation is similar to the previous observation on country-level distributions{\cite{Peng-Yanyan}}.
-However, the USA county-level distributions especially follow $x^{6}e^{-\alpha x^{\beta}}$, which is not observed in country-level distributions{\cite{Peng-Yanyan}}.
-In accordance with the mathematical model of $x^{6}e^{-\alpha x^{\beta}}$, the probability density is $0$ when $x = 0$.
-From this mathematical scenario, one could make a prediction that if no effective and timely measure is taken to control the development of such pandemic, all counties will be invaded in late stages of the COVID-19 course.
+For the US county-level distributions of both cumulative confirmed cases and deaths, the feature of the lognormal phase II is observed.
+In accordance with the mathematical model of the lognormal distribution, one could make a prediction that if no effective and timely containment measure is taken to control the development of such a pandemic, all counties will be invaded in the late stages of the COVID-19 course.